Geborgen/nordic-souls/README.md

 ### Customizing the List

 Under the `OPTIONAL CONTENT` separator, you can enable and disable things to your liking.
-This includes a custom gamepad keymap if you prefer playing with gamepad, and a widescreen fix.
-If you use a widescreen monitor, enable this, and check the [Untarnished UI](https://www.nexusmods.com/skyrimspecialedition/mods/75188) mod page for additional instructions.
+This includes a widescreen fix: If you use a widescreen monitor, enable this, and check the [Untarnished UI](https://www.nexusmods.com/skyrimspecialedition/mods/75188) mod page for additional instructions.

 **Other than this, modifying the list in any way will void all support.** I cannot guarantee that everything will work if you add or remove mods.